Simulating Nighttime Visible Satellite Imagery of Tropical Cyclones Using Conditional Generative Adversarial Networks: Results

 \section{Results}

-The training process lasted 300 epochs, and each epoch contains 3286 iterations.
-The model performance on the validation set is generally consistent between epoch 190 and epoch 300, and we adopted the result at epoch 231 (around 760000 iterations) to be our final model for validation and application.
+The training process lasted 600 epochs, and each epoch contains 9270 iterations.
+The model performance on the validation set leveled off after epoch 500, and we adopted the result at epoch 578 (around 5360000 iterations) to be our final model for validation and application.

-An outstanding feature of our model is that the virtual sunlight direction of the AI-generated image could be manipulated by changing the input of the solar zenith angle and the solar azimuth.
+An outstanding feature of our model is that the virtual sunlight direction of the AI-generated image could be arbitrarily manipulated by changing the input of the solar zenith angle and the solar azimuth angle.
 This means that we could use the model to simulate VIS images as if they were at any time of the day.
-Figure 11 presents a series of images generated from the same IR input but with different solar zenith angles and solar azimuths.
-Our model provides realistic simulations of changing sunlight directions for most combinations of parameters.
-Among them, Figure 11d shows relatively blurry cloud top features because this combination of solar zenith angle and solar azimuth is only possible in the southern hemisphere, while our datasets only include TCs in the northern hemisphere.
-This issue is further discussed in Section IV.\textit{C} and Section V.
+Fig. 8 presents a series of images generated from the same IR input but with different solar zenith angles and solar azimuth angles.
+Our model provides realistic simulations of clouds under changing sunlight directions.